-The following information and tips will explain the differences between the paint finishes or sheen, why you need to choose one and which is the best one to use in each room, so that you can put the finishing statement of the perfect enhancement to your paint colour choices.
+The information and tips that follow will explain the differences between the paint finishes or sheen, why you need to choose one over the other and which is going to be the best one to use so that you can put the finishing statement of the perfect enhancement to your paint colour choices.

 What Is Paint Finish